username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 ## Environment Variables

-Before running the scraper, make sure to set the following environment variables:
+Before running the application, make sure to set the following environment variables:

 - `FILE_STORAGE_TYPE`: the type of storage to use (either `LOCAL` or `MINIO`)
 - `STUDY_PROGRAMS_DATA_INPUT_FILE_PATH`: the path to the study programs data file